balenair/balenair/README.md

 ### The case

-We provide STL files so you can use your 3D printer to print a beautiful case for the IAQ.
-Don't have a 3D printer?
-Order the case parts from a local service bureau.
+We provide STL files so you can use a 3D printer to print a beautiful case for the IAQ.

 The case consists of four interlocking layers that are held together by four M3 x 40mm hex socket head screws.
 The case accomodates any or all of the supported sensors, two different Raspberry Pis, as well either of the display options.